Two killed as commuter train derails near Milan

-The Trenord commuter service derailed at the Pioltello Limito station on the outskirts of Milan.
+The Trenord commuter service derailed at Pioltello Limito station on the outskirts of the city, halting train traffic into and out of Italy’s financial capital for hours.

-Two cars peeled off the rails and came to rest at an angle.
+At least two main cars peeled off the rails but were still standing, albeit at an angle.
+Rescue crews gingerly climbed through them helping passengers escape.

+Police confirmed at least two people were killed, 10 were seriously injured and dozens more slightly hurt.

 The train was heading from Cremona into Milan’s Garibaldi station.